 Rodney is a Mechanical Engineer with two Masters’ degrees in Engineering fields.
 He enjoys working with tools, especially while spending time on his carpentry hobby.
 He has spent many hours over the years in his garage woodworking shop teaching his own boys how to use tools safely and working with them on their own projects.
 He is spending vacation time from his job at Ford Motor Company to introduce woodworking and the safe use of power tools to our older Harbor students.

 Our Science-loving Lab instructor, Nicole, received her BS in Nuclear Engineering and Radiological Sciences from the University of Michigan.
 She also earned a Master of Science in Medical Physics from Wayne State University.
-Nicole has been homeschooling her own children for 3 years and enjoys sharing her favorite subjects with her kids: Mathematics, Physics, Chemistry, and Biology!
+Nicole has been homeschooling her own children for several years and enjoys sharing her favorite subjects with her kids: Mathematics, Physics, Chemistry, and Biology!

 Kelly received her BFA at Wayne State.
 Her experience as an actor, singer, and teacher has brought her to such cities as Detroit, New York, Los Angeles, Volterra, Italy and Frankfurt, Germany.
 In LA, she became a long-standing company member at the Knightsbridge Theatre, where Kelly directed and appeared in many productions, such as A Piece of My Heart; Comedy of Errors; Into the Woods; and Dames at Sea.
 Her film career includes an award for best actress in the film Click Three Times from the New York Independent Film Festival.
 As an educator, Kelly has taught Shakespeare, Commedia dell’Arte, Improvisation, Dance, Musical Theatre, Creative Writing, and Film Production classes in over 50 schools and home-school groups in Los Angeles.
 Kelly met her husband in the theatre and they have co-directed some productions together.
 Since then, they have especially enjoyed their roles as parents to their hilarious little boys Dante and Jude.